OfficeDev/office-scripts-docs/Issue_Template.md

 - To report an issue with the Office.js API or platform, create the issue in the OfficeDev/office-js repository (https://github.com/OfficeDev/office-js), which members of the product team monitor for customer-reported issues.

-- To submit a feature request for Office Scripts, post your idea to Microsoft Q&A (https://docs.microsoft.com/answers/products/m365), or if the feature request already exists there, add your vote for it.
-Be sure to use the "Office-Scripts-Dev" tag when asking for your feature.
+- To submit a feature request for Office Scripts, post your idea to our User Voice page (https://excel.uservoice.com/forums/274580-excel-for-the-web?category_id=143439), or if the feature request already exists there, add your vote for it.
+Be sure to file the request under Excel for the web in the "Macros, Scripts and Add-ins" category.
 -->

 <!--- Provide a general summary of the documentation issue in the Title above -->